VWDREAM/My--personal--website/README.md

-VIRGINIA WANJIRU Virginia Wanjiru, Business and Tech Visionary

-Guiding Businesses to Success with a Tech Touch
+# My Personal Website

+**Virginia Wanjiru**

+## About Me
+Welcome to my personal website!
+I'm Virginia Wanjiru, a business and tech visionary.
+With a background in entrepreneurship and operations, I'm now diving into software engineering to combine my business acumen with innovative tech solutions.

+## Features
-About Me:
+- About Me section

-Hello and welcome!
-I’m thrilled to have you here.
-With a vibrant background in entrepreneurship and operations, coupled with a newfound passion for tech, I’m diving into the world of software engineering.
-Committed to combining my business acumen with innovative tech solutions, I aim to bridge market gaps and help organizations achieve efficiency.
-As a natural problem solver, I take pride in being the mastermind behind the magic, turning challenges into opportunities for meaningful and inspiring change.
-Let’s grow together and spread a little sunshine in the tech industry!
+- Projects showcase
+- Contact information

+Navigate through the website to learn more about me, view my projects, and get in touch.

+Contact
+GitHub: VWDREAM

+Email: wanjiruvirginiah26@gmail.com